0w3nM/portfolio4_restaurant/README.md

 #### Time:

-   - Times that aravaible to book are shown under the menu.
+   - Times that are available to book are shown under the menu.

   ![Times](media/images/pp4_times.png)